What Does the Bible Say About Depression? – Find Real Solutions for Your Life

 You get to choose!

-The world and the medical community can offer medications, psychotherapy, and maybe dietary restrictions, exercise regiments, or mind over matter exercises to try to help you to manage your symptoms.
+The world and the medical community can offer medications, psychotherapy, and maybe dietary restrictions, exercise regimens, or mind over matter exercises to try to help you to manage your symptoms.

 But God offers real, lasting solutions along with hope for a future and purpose for your life so that you can continually walk in freedom and wholeness.
 He offers you a better way of thinking that will bring your body chemistry back into balance so that you won’t need medications to do that for you anymore.